dave-nachman/catstack/README.md

 This is different from most modern programming languages, which typically use _lexical scoping_ - whereby variables resolve to their value at time of definition, not evaluation.

-While Catstack is dynamically scoped by default, functions can become lexically scope by calling the `close` function, which creates a _closure_ (function definition wrapped with its environment)
+While Catstack is dynamically scoped by default, functions can become lexically scoped by calling the `close` function, which creates a _closure_ (function definition wrapped with its environment)

 ```
 > [add-two]